Stephen Keshi Stadium

-The Stephen Keshi Stadium is a multi-purpose complex in Asaba, Nigeria.
+The Stephen Keshi Stadium is a multi-purpose complex in Asaba, in Nigeria's Delta State.

 The main venue at the complex is the Governor Okowa Main Bowl, the football and athletics stadium.
-It was formerly known as Asaba township stadium, and was named after football great, Stephen Keshi.
+It was formerly known as Asaba township stadium, and has been renamed after Nigerian footballer Stephen Keshi.
 The stadium hosted the 2018 African Championships in Athletics and has a capacity of 22,000 people, all covered.
 It was commissioned in 2018.